shreyasv11/line/README.md

 Supported models include *extended queueing networks*, both open and closed, and *layered queueing networks*.
 Models can be solved with either external solvers or native solvers.
 Wrappers are integrated in LINE that are able to invoke external solvers such as [JMT](http://jmt.sourceforge.net/) and [LQNS](http://www.sce.carleton.ca/rads/lqns/lqn-documentation/) and transparently import back their results in LINE format.

 Native model solvers written in the MATLAB language are also available.
-They are based on continuous-time Markov chains (CTMC), fluid ordinary differential equations, matrix analytic methods (MAM), normalizing constant analysis, and approximate mean-value analysis (AMVA).
+They are based on continuous-time Markov chains (CTMC), fluid ordinary differential equations, matrix analytic methods (MAM), normalizing constant analysis, and mean-value analysis (MVA).

 ### Getting started